 Graduates are working in public and private dental practices, hospitals, community dental health facilities, and in research.
 Job prospects are expected to remain excellent.
+You have opportunities!

 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.